bonsai-rx/sgen/docs/articles/advanced-usage.md

 }
 ```

-In `C#`, `Bonsai.Sgen` will generate a root type `Pet` that will be inherited by the `Dog` and `Cat` types (since in the worst case scenario, the discriminated property must be shared).
+Given this schema, `Bonsai.Sgen` will generate a root type `Pet` that will be specialised by the `Dog` and `Cat` types (since in the worst case scenario, the discriminated property must be shared).
 The `Pet` type will have a `pet_type` property that will be used to downcast to the proper type at runtime.
 At this point we can open our example in `Bonsai` and see how the `Pet` type is represented in the workflow.

 As you can see below, we still get a `Pet` type.
-Better than `object` but still not a `Dog` or `Cat` type.
+Better than `object`, but still not a `Dog` or `Cat` type.
 Fortunately, `Bonsai.Sgen` will generate an operator that can be used to filter and downcast the `Pet` objects to the correct type at runtime.
 These are called `Match<T>` operators. `MatchPet` can be used to select the desired target type which will allow us access to the properties of the `Dog` or `Cat` subtypes.
 Conversely, we can also upcast a `Dog` or `Cat` to a `Pet` by leaving the `MatchPet` operator's `Type` property empty.

 :::workflow
 ![Discriminated Unions](~/workflows/person-pet-discriminated-union.bonsai)
 :::

-> [!Important]
+> [!IMPORTANT]
-> In is strongly recommended to use references with the `oneOf` syntax.
-Not only does this decision make your `json-schema` significantly smaller, it will also help `Bonsai.Sgen` generate the correct class hierarchy if multiple unions are present in the schema.
+> It is strongly recommended to use references with the `oneOf` syntax.
+Not only does this decision make your JSON Schema significantly smaller, it will also help `Bonsai.Sgen` generate the correct class hierarchy if multiple unions are present in the schema.
 If you use inline objects, `Bonsai.Sgen` will likely have to generate a new root class for each union, which can lead to a lot of duplicated code and a more complex object hierarchy.

 ## Extending generated code with `partial` classes